Senior Advisor, Strategic M&A

 - Delfin Limited: advised Delfin on its acquisition by Lend Lease through a merger by scheme of arrangement.

 - Colonial Limited: advised in relation to its 20 per cent interest in the Colonial First State Property Group in response to competing merger proposals involving the Gandel Retail Trust and Mirvac.

 - Schroders Australia Limited: advised Schroders in relation to the sale of its property management business to AMP.

-- Consistently voted by peers as one of Australia's Best Lawyers® in Mergers & Acquisitions (2009–20), Commercial Law, Corporate Law and Corporate Governance/Practice
+- Consistently voted by peers as one of Australia's Best Lawyers® in Mergers & Acquisitions, Corporate Law, Commercial Law, and Corporate Governance Practice (2008–2022)

 - The "magnificent" John Elliott has acted on some of Australia's largest and most complex corporate transactions and is praised for "always keeping up to date with developments in the market" (Who's Who Legal 100, 2014).

-- John Elliott is sought after for complex transactions in numerous sectors and his "extensive experience" gained over the past 20 years "demands respect" from peers and clients alike.
-(Who's Who Legal 100, 2013).
+John is sought after for complex transactions in numerous sectors and is described by clients as "a senior and trusted advisor" (Chambers Global, 2020).
+His "extensive experience" gained over the past 30 years "demands respect" from peers and clients alike (Who's Who Legal 100, 2013).

 - Corporations Law Committee of the Law Council of Australia